Correction tape

-Correction tape is an alternative to correction fluid used to correct mistakes during typing, or, in some forms, handwriting.
+Correction tape is an alternative to correction fluid used to correct mistakes during handwriting, or, in some forms, typing on a typewriter.
 One side of the tape, which is placed against the area to cover, is coated in a white, opaque masking material.
 Pressure applied to the other side of the tape transfers this material to the paper.
 Unlike correction fluid, the covered area can be written on it immediately after applying.
 As it is solid, correction tape is not subject to misuse as an inhalant, unlike most correction fluids.

 Types

 Correction tape is sold in short spools for hand use, or as long rolls to be used in typewriters, which apply sudden pressure when a key is struck, and can therefore apply the masking material in exactly the same shape and position as the erroneous character.
 Some versions of correction tape are sold in separate dispensers that are used to roll the tape onto paper directly, sometimes known as a correction mouse.